druzsan/setup-matrix/README.md

       - run: python -m pytest
 ```

-## 🛑 Limitations
+## Limitations

 Since the action uses Python and Dockerfile, is is mandatory to run it on an Ubuntu runner.

 ## ⚠️ Breaking Changes

-v1 Syntax is not supported in v2 version.
+v1 Syntax is no longer supported.
+Update inputs when switching to v2.